-The academy's Careers Policy will include details on how the academy will work with students with SEND to ensure they are prepared for the workplace.
+The academy's careers leader will support students with SEND to ensure they are prepared for the workplace.

 22. Data and record keeping

 The academy's records will:

 - Include details of SEND, outcomes, action, agreed support, teaching strategies and the involvement of specialists, as part of its standard management information system to monitor the progress, behaviour and development of all students. - Maintain an accurate and up-to-date register of the provision made for students with SEND. - Show all the provisions the academy makes which is different or additional to that offered through the academy curriculum on a provision map.